xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreComposite/README.md

 ## Overview

-- Often applications have a hierarchical tree structures where individual items (leaves) and groups of items (composites) exist together.
+- Often, applications have a hierarchical tree structures where individual items (leaves) and groups of items (composites) coexist.
 - For example, a file system includes files and directories, with directories able to contain both files and other directories.
-- The composite design pattern solves this issue by creating a shared interface, called the component interface, that allows clients to interact with both individual items and groups of items in a consistent manner.
+- The Composite design pattern solves this issue by creating a shared interface, called the component interface, that allows clients to interact with both individual items and groups of items in a consistent manner.
-- For example, deleting a file or directory from a file system should be as simple as calling a single method, regardless of whether the item is a file or a directory.
+- For instance, deleting a file or directory from a file system should be as simple as calling a single method, regardless of whether the item is a file or a directory.

 ## Definitions